 - private practice

-Through this online program with practicum training, our M.A. in Counseling program focuses on career opportunities in areas including marriage and family therapy, clinical counseling, and mental health.
+Through this online program, inclusive of 700 hours of field experience, our M.A.
+Counseling program focuses on career opportunities in areas including marriage and family therapy, clinical counseling, and mental health.
 Guided by faculty with years of experience in the field, students can complete their degrees without relocating or leaving their current careers.
 In this low-residency program, students become part of a cohort, interacting online and meeting at the beginning of each semester at residential conferences.

-Graduates from this three-year (60 semester credit) program will have satisfied the practicum requirement to apply for licensure as a Marriage and Family Therapist (MFT), Licensed Professional Counselor (LPC), Licensed Professional Clinical Counselor (LPCC), or Licensed Mental Health Counselor (LMHC).
+Graduates from this three-year (60 semester credit) program will have satisfied course requirements to apply for licensure as a Licensed Professional Counselor (LPC), Licensed Professional Clinical Counselor (LPCC), or Licensed Mental Health Counselor (LMHC).
 As different states have different licensing requirements, we work with students from the very beginning to help them qualify for licensure in the state where they wish to practice.

 More program information can be found in our academic catalog.